-Survivor pension: The deceased met the qualifying conditions for the old-age pension or disability pension, was a pensioner at the time of death, or had at least 180 months of coverage.
+Survivor pension: The deceased met the qualifying conditions for an old-age or disability pension, was a pensioner at the time of death, or had at least 180 months of coverage.

-Eligible survivors are a widow or a dependent, disabled widower who was married to the deceased at least a year before the insured's date of death and orphans younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
+Eligible survivors are a widow or a widower with a dependent child, provided the marriage occurred at least a year before the insured's death; and orphans younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).